AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-api.md

 ## Create an Engine

-Depending on the form of the packaged Recipe file to be included as a part of the API request, an Engine is created.
+Engines can be created by making a POST request to the /engines endpoint.
+The created Engine is configured based on the form of the packaged Recipe file that must be included as part of the API request.

 ### Create an Engine with a Docker URL {#create-an-engine-with-a-docker-url}